-Joyce Irwin became Community Health Network Foundation’s new President and CEO on October 22, 2012.
+Joyce Irwin has served as Community Health Network Foundation’s President and CEO since October of 2012.

 Joyce was born and raised in Seymour, Indiana, where most of her family still lives.
 At the age of eight, she contracted meningitis and was hospitalized at Riley Children’s Hospital, not expected to live.
 From that experience, one brother became a minister and the other a physician.
 Joyce has always had a love of healthcare and a purpose of giving back.
 This role is the fulfillment of two passions.